-8.34 Beautification and Safety Issues
+8.4 Beautification and Safety Issues

-An inviting commercial area attracts desirable tenants as well as customers and beautification of the commercial corner requires cooperation of the owner and tenants.
-The Town supports and encourages those permitted uses which motivate the landlord to make improvements to the property, including creation of a special Tax District to encourage visual enhancements.
+An inviting commercial area attracts desirable tenants as well as customers and beautification of the Commercial Corner requires cooperation of the owner and tenants.
+The Town supports and encourages those permitted uses which motivate the landlord to make improvements to the property.

-Beautification of the commercial corner should begin with a focus on the area within Town limits, but should include discussions with adjacent businesses that are not within the Town limits.
-With the creation and ongoing maintenance of Railroad Park, the Town has begun the process of improving areas adjacent to the commercial corner.
+Beautification of the Commercial Corner should begin with a focus on the area within Town limits, but should include discussions with adjacent businesses that are not within the Town limits.
+With the creation and ongoing maintenance of Railroad Park, the Town has begun the process of improving areas adjacent to the Commercial Corner.
 An effort should be made to assist businesses adjacent to Railroad Park in making visual improvements along Railroad Street and Washington Grove Lane.

-The focus of changes at the commercial corner to improve the visual and safety profile of the corner should begin with the following:
+The focus of changes at the Commercial Corner to improve the visual and safety profile of the corner should begin with the following: